 The EYE MINI sits in front of the golfer like the SkyTrak+, and it measures 11 total data parameters including seven ball parameters and four club parameters.
 Five additional parameters are calculated within the software.
 Club stickers (included) are required to measure club data.

-The EYE MINI comes bundled with the Uneekor View software, available for PC or iOS.
+The usual Uneekor Packages (Player, Pro, and Champion) are available for the EYE MINI.
+The launch monitor comes bundled with the Uneekor View software, available for PC or iOS.
 In it, you can view a simulated 3D ball flight with your data after every shot.

 What we like the most about View is the Club Optix slow-motion view of the club impacting the ball.
 The QED and EYE XO offer this from a top-down perspective; the EYE MINI’s side view gives you a whole new insight into how your ball impacts the clubface.

-Currently, the EYE MINI is compatible with GSPro, TGC 2019, and E6 CONNECT, but a software package is needed to unlock third-party capability.
-Other packages for the EYE MINI unlock additional profiles, sessions, and the Refine+ software.
+Currently, the EYE MINI is compatible with GSPro, TGC 2019, E6 CONNECT, Creative Golf, and ProTee Play, but the Pro Package is needed to unlock third-party capability.
+Higher-level packages for the EYE MINI unlock additional profiles, sessions, and the Refine+ software.

 Given the quality of the EYE MINI, the parameters measured, the Optix slow-motion view, and the excellent third-party compatibility, the EYE MINI is pretty difficult to pass up if you have the budget for it.

-It has gotten top marks from critics across the board, who are simply amazed that something this compact and affordable can do so much.
+It has gotten great marks from critics across the board, who praise the fact that something this compact and affordable can do so much.

 Features